tomas-862/misc/HARVARD_CS50_2024/README.md

-# CS50's Introduction to Computer Science (HarvardX CS50x)
+# HarvardX CS50x - CS50's Introduction to Computer Science

 Welcome to my CS50x repository!
 This directory contains the Python, SQL, HTML, Java, and CSS files that I have created to complete assignments and projects for Harvard's CS50 Introduction to Computer Science.